datacarpentry/semester-biology/materials/for-loops-R.md

 * This gives us the same result, but it's more complicated to understand
 * So why would we loop by index?
 * The advantage to looping by index is that it lets us do more complicated things

 * One of the most common things we use this for are storing the results we calculated in the loop
-* To do this we start by creating an empty object the same length as the results will be
+* To do this we start by creating an empty object the same length as the results will be before the loop starts
 * To store results in a vector we use the function `vector` to create an empty vector of the right length
 * `mode` is the type of data we are going to store
 * `length` is the length of the vector